 - Introduce/teach the songs that they will be singing during auditions if you’ve selected specific numbers

-- If you have expectations, make sure you communicate them!
-If you expect the students to stay in the auditorium or waiting room after their individual auditions, they need to be told.
+If you have expectations about the students’ preparation or presentation for the auditions, make sure you communicate them!
+For example, if you expect the students to stay in the auditorium or waiting room after their individual auditions, rather than leaving, they need to know.

-Audition Sign-ups: The day after the meeting, post sign-up sheets (Audition Signup) for auditions in central and supervised locations: the office, the library, the chorus room.
-Audition forms, instructions, and other useful materials (Grease Characters) should also be available near the sign-up sheets.
+The day after the meeting, post sign-up sheets (SAMPLE Audition Signup) for auditions in central and supervised locations: the office, the library, the chorus room.
+Audition forms, instructions, and other useful materials (EXAMPLE: Grease Characters) should also be available near the sign-up sheets.
 Collect them a few days before auditions, but let students know who to contact if they need slots.

-* You may want to distribute the audition order list to the faculty so that they can give you a “heads up” on any special needs or concerns they have about students ahead of time.
-Encourage faculty members to give words of support to their students who are heading for an audition; it helps to have the whole school community invested in your program.
+(N.B.
+You may want to distribute the audition order list to the faculty so that they can give you a “heads up” on any special needs or concerns they have about students ahead of time.
+Encourage faculty members to give words of support to their students who are heading for an audition; it helps to have the whole school community invested in your program.)

-Post-auditions/Callbacks: If callbacks are needed, post the callback list the day after auditions and hold the callbacks quickly.
+If you need to hold callbacks, post the callback list the day after auditions and hold the callbacks quickly.
 If not, post the cast list as soon as all the decisions are made.
 Here’s an alternative to the public posting of the cast list and its subsequent crowds and drama in the hallway.